Flexera logo

 Daniela Amodei, Anthropic – and the partnership expansion

-Snowflake + Anthropic partnerships (Source: Snowflake) – Snowflake Summit 2026
+Snowflake + Anthropic partnership expansion (Source: Snowflake) – Snowflake Summit 2026

-As part of the expanded collaboration, Snowflake is one of six launch partners in Anthropic’s Claude Marketplace and Claude models (including Opus 4.8, made available same-day on Snowflake Cortex AI) power both CoWork and CoCo inside Snowflake’s governed environment.
+As part of the expanded collaboration, Snowflake is one of ten launch partners in Anthropic’s Claude Marketplace, which lets customers apply existing Anthropic commitments toward Snowflake AI capabilities.
+Claude models, including Claude Opus 4.8 made available on Snowflake Cortex AI the same day as the keynote, power both CoWork and CoCo inside Snowflake’s governed environment.

 Amodei reflected on how quickly the enterprise AI conversation has shifted.
 Two years ago, no major enterprise was running large language models (LLMs) in daily workflows.
 Today, it’s foundational to workforce strategy across financial services, legal, healthcare and beyond.
 Even the teams at Anthropic who track model capabilities daily find it hard to internalize how fast things move every three to six months.